 There are many factors that can affect computer rebooting.
-The first being, virus infections.
+The first being virus infections.
 Very severe virus infections affect a computer systems performance.
-If the virus is not coded in a professional manner (what is often the case) then it could definitely affect the system negatively.
 The virus tries to spread and makes copies of itself or adds a code to the data inside the computer.
-Viruses like Conficker are more advanced than others which means a rebooting problem when this virus gets in to the system is rarer.

 The other factor in regards to computer rebooting has to do with the hardware.
 There is a fault that happens very frequently having to do with the hardware and this problem is even more frequent than the virus infections themselves.
 This problem is a hard drive fault.
 It is very rare to see a hard drive that is 4 years old and operates normally.
 If it does run fine, then most likely it is an IDE hard drive.
 Even if the hard drive does not show any signs of faults inside, a variety of different processes could be taking place.
 One of these processes is Error Correction.
 Error Correction means that the hard drive spends more time retrieving data from the disk.